Do you hesitate to try wool because it requires special care?

 What about the special laundry soap you’ll need?
 You don’t, actually.
 Wool wash is certainly one option, but you can also use soap nuts or soap nut bars, as well as gentle, natural baby wash like Aveeno or Earth Mama Angel Baby.
 You don’t have to go out and spend money on expensive wool care products.

 If you don’t end up using CJ’s, you’ll need to buy pure lanolin.
 You might already have some on hand; I got tons of free Lansinoh samples from my midwife.
+If you would like me to mail you a couple of free Lansinoh sample packs, just send me a message.

 Is Learning to Use Wool Difficult?